hadley/recipes/recipes/main-vegetarian/edamame-soup.md

 Saute onion and potato.
 Cover and allow to soften for 4 minutes.
 Add bean and stock and simmer for 15-20 minutes until beans are tender.
 Puree, then stir in cream.

 Comments: Delicious and very simple
+Source: 101 cookbooks.com